stranger-social/welcome-bot/README.md

 This is a Mastodon bot that welcomes new users to your instance.

 This bot does not offer a secure http endpoint.
-It is recommended to run this bot behhind a firewall or a reverse proxy.
+It is recommended to run this bot behind a firewall or a reverse proxy.

 The purpose of this bot is to welcome new users to your instance.
 It does this by sending a welcome message from a database to new users